awslabs/amazon-s3-data-replication-hub-plugin/README.md

 - [x] Replicating Amazon S3 from AWS CN Partition to AWS Standard Partition.
 - [x] Replicating Amazon S3 from AWS Standard Partition to AWS CN Partition.
-- [ ] Support Aliyun OSS to Amazon S3, including both CN Partition and Standard Partition.
+- [X] Support Aliyun OSS, Qiniu Kodo, Tencent COS to Amazon S3, including both CN Partition and Standard Partition.
 - [x] Replicating object metadata.
-- [x] Versioning support.
+- [ ] Versioning support.
 - [x] Large size file support.
 - [x] Progress tracking and monitoring.
 - [x] Support provision in both CN Partition and Standard Partition.
-- [x] Deployment via AWS CDK.
+- [x] Deployment via AWS CDK and Cloudformation

 ## Architect

 ![S3 Plugin Architect](s3-plugin-architect.png)

-The *JobSender* Lambda function lists all the objects in source and destination buckets and determines what should be replicated.
-It will update DynamoDB table to keep track of every object status.
-Besides, a message will be created in SQS.
+The *JobSender* ECS Task lists all the objects in source and destination buckets and determines what objects should be replicated, a message for each object to be replicated will be created in SQS.
-The *JobWorker* Lambda function is configured to consume the message in SQS and copy data from source bucket to destination bucket.
 A *time-based CloudWatch rule* will trigger the *JobSender* every hour.

-The application use `AccessKeyID` and `SecretAccessKey` to read or write S3 bucket in other AWS partition.
-And a *Parameter Store* is being used to store the credentials in a secure manner.
+The *JobWorker* Lambda function consumes the message in SQS and transfer the object from source bucket to destination bucket.

 If an object or a part of an object failed to transfer, the application will try a few times.
 If it still failed after a few retries, the message will be put in `SQS Dead-Letter-Queue`.
 A CloudWatch alarm will be triggered if there is message